 These soft burger buns are the best you will ever make.
 The next time you plan a hamburger feast or need buns for your BBQ party, give these a try.
 They are soft, fluffy, and golden but so easy to make too.

 Total dough - 1366g (110 g x 12 buns) 70% Hydration

-In a mixing bowl or measuring cup combine the warm milk (110 F), yeast, sugar, butter, and eggs.
-Stir and set aside to foam for 3 mins.Pro-tip- instant yeast does not need to be activated but I like to ensure my yeast is good and working for me.
+In a large mixing bowl or measuring cup, combine the warm milk (110 F), yeast, sugar, butter, and eggs.
+Stir and set aside to foam for 3 mins.Pro tip- Instant yeast does not need to be activated.
+But I like to ensure my yeast is good and working for me.
 You may choose to add all ingredients directly to the flour.

-Measure the flour and salt in a mixing bowl or stand mixer with the dough hook.
-Add the yeast mixture and combine well.Pro-tip - if you do not like kneading I highly recommend using a stand mixer with the hook attachment.
+Using a kitchen scale measure the flour and salt in a mixing bowl or stand mixer with the dough hook.
+Add the yeast mixture and combine well.Pro tip - If you do not like kneading, I highly recommend using a stand mixer with the hook attachment.

 Knead - By hand - transfer to a well-dusted worktop and knead for 5 to 6 minutes - Stand mixer - once all the flour is well incorporated knead on medium for 4 to 5 minutes

 When the dough is soft, shiny, but still slightly sticky shape into a ball.
 Place the dough in an oiled bowl seam side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen cloth or plastic wrap.
 Pro tip - You want the dough to be really really soft, a little sticky.
 But it has to be elastic!
 This is what will give us soft hamburgers.